linroger/FinanceCompendium/VII. Corporate Finance/Financial Statements/Analysis/Analysis of Financial Statements.md

 |Semi-conductor|Book-to-bill ratio|Ratio of orders to completed orders.|
 |Telecommunications|Cost per access line|Ratio of operating cost to number of lines<br>of service.|

 A number of financial information providers offer industry-specific data and compile financial data by industry.
-Some services, such as Standard &

-Poor's Compustat, SNL Financial, and Value Line, provide industry data based on their large universe of companies covered in their database of individual company financial data.
+Some services, such as Standard & Poor's Compustat, SNL Financial, and Value Line, provide industry data based on their large universe of companies covered in their database of individual company financial data.

 ### Economic Data

 Much of the economic data that are used in financial analysis are taken from government sources, though some information is independently produced through surveys and research.

-There are many commercial services that collect and disseminate this and
+There are many commercial services that collect and disseminate this and other information.

-- ther information.
 These services include:
 [AP Business News (www.ap.org)](http://www.ap.org/) [Thomson Reuters (www.reuters.com)](http://www.reuters.com/) [Business Wire (www.businesswire.com)](http://www.businesswire.com/)